-- Q: What did the electrical engineer ask her husband?

-- A: Watts for tea?

-- Q: What do electrical engineers eat?

-- A: Shock-a-lot cake!
+- Q: What did the electrical engineer ask her husband? - A: Watts for tea? - Q: What do electrical engineers eat?
+A: Shock-a-lot cake!

-- using the hob.

-- with wet hands.

-- Solution Electricity can cause fire.
+- Adult supervision required when using the hob. - Never touch an electrical item with wet hands. - Electricity can cause fire.
 Separate the batteries and disconnect them from the foil as soon as you finish the experiment.